sudmike/vibrant-as-a-function/README.md

-# Preview as a Function
+# Image Preview Cloud Functions

-This repository contains two Google Cloud Functions.
+This repository contains two Google Cloud Functions that are useful for creating previews of images.

 ## Function Vibrant